List Of Best Places To Visit In Mandera County

 1. El Wak Town

 Little is known about El Wak, the town on the border between Kenya and Somalia.
-This town is nestled in expansive white sands stretching out as far as the eye can see, a phenomenon which has earned it the name “White City.”
+It is nestled in expansive white sands stretching out as far as the eye can see, a phenomenon that has earned it the name “White City.”
 But like all Kenyan towns, El Wak holds a wealth of stories, and its long history has shaped the culture of those who call it home.

 “Only rivers, rain, and El Wak furnish real water; all other waters are deceits.”
 This is an Oromo proverb inspired by the El Wak wells that date back to the 17th century, after which the town is named.
-The name El Wak hails from the Somali language and translates into, “the wells of God.”
+The name El Wak hails from the Somali language and translates into “the wells of God.”
 There are about 50 wells spread across the town, each approximately 60 feet deep with interconnected underground passages.
 The origin of these wells has puzzled many archaeologists.
-Some believe that they are naturally occurring, while others are convinced that the wells were dug out using stone tools.
+Some believe they are naturally occurring, while others believe the wells were dug out using stone tools.

 The wells of this desert town have sustained the livelihood of locals, providing water to generations of nomadic pastoralists who traversed the region with their livestock.
 While many of the wells have succumbed to age, others are still in great condition and continue to keep residents of the White City hydrated.